Reviews You Can Rely On

 Questionable bag storage

-The North Face Wawona 6 is one of our favorite tents for family camping trips.
-The roomy interior has plenty of standing height, easily sleeps a family of 4 and two dogs, and has an adequate number of pockets for storage and organization.
-We love the extra large outer vestibule and find it very handy for storing larger gear like bikes or a fishing pole and tackle box, so there is more room inside for sleeping.
-This roomy outer area adds nearly 1/3 to the usable space of the tent.
+The North Face Wawona 6 is our favorite option for family camping trips.
+The roomy interior has plenty of standing height, easily sleeps a family of 4 and two dogs, and has good pockets for storage and organization.
+The outer vestibule is huge enough to store large gear like bikes or a fishing pole and tackle box, freeing up space in the sleeping portion.
+This roomy outer area adds nearly 1/3 to the usable space.
 It is great for gear storage, but if you pack light, we enjoy it just as much for hanging out in the shade to take in the view.
 The sturdy build and well-vented construction keep you comfortable in most types of weather, whether hot, cold, wet, or windy.
+The latest update to the Wawona 6 brings a double-wall design to the upper part for increased storm protection and breathability.

-While not the biggest beast we've had to tackle, the setup and take-down process for the Wawona 6 is a bit more involved than we'd like.
-The tent poles fit very snug, and we found getting the last one into its proper slot challenging.
-The rain fly attaches via a ring and pin system that holds the fly securely to the tent but seems disproportionately challenging to operate.
+While not the biggest beast we've had to tackle, the setup and take-down process for the Wawona 6 is more involved than we'd like.
+The poles fit very snug, and we found getting the last one into its proper slot challenging.
+The rain fly attaches via a ring and pin system that holds the fly securely but seems disproportionately challenging to operate.
+If ease of use is a priority, check out the Mountain Hardwear Mineral King 3.
 Lastly, we weren't impressed with the storage bag, which has a drawstring opening that never fully closes.
-Although these things make setup and take-down a bit more complicated than other tents, it's not enough to prevent us from loving this tent.
+Although these things make setup and take-down a bit more complicated than other options, it's not enough to prevent us from loving this model.
 The Wawona's high-quality build and materials make this a sturdy option that will last through years of family camp trips.
+Scoring just behind the Wawona is the MSR Habitude 4, which is a little more weather-resistant and easy to use but less spacious, comfortable, and family-friendly.

 Read more: The North Face Wawona 6 review